tommyrharper/playing-with-node-js/README.md

 We created a very simple application to serve as an example of how to use postgresql with PG and node.js, explained below.

-First you must install pg in the directory of the project.
+First you must install pg in the root directory of the project.
 ```
 npm install pg
 ```